tc39/proposal-temporal/docs/datetime.md

 > This value will cause the constructor will throw, so if you have to interoperate with times that may contain leap seconds, use `Temporal.DateTime.from()` instead.

 The range of allowed values for this type is exactly enough that calling [`inTimeZone()`](./absolute.html#inTimeZone) on any valid `Temporal.Absolute` with any valid `Temporal.TimeZone` will succeed.
-If the parameters passed in to this constructor form a date outside of this range, then `constrain` mode will clamp the values to the limit of the allowed range.
-Both `balance` and `reject` mode will throw a `RangeError` in this case.
+If the parameters passed in to this constructor form a date outside of this range, then `constrain` mode will clamp the values to the limit of the allowed range, while `reject` mode will throw a `RangeError`.

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).